 In the 1800’s, the Quapaw Tribe, like so many other tribes, was relocated to a reservation in Oklahoma Territory.
 Most of the Quapaw people still live in the state today.
 The Tribe’s headquarters, which is located in Quapaw, OK, lies within the 13th Judicial District which CANO currently is serving.
 This expansion into the Quapaw Tribal Court is a “win-win” for all involved

 “This is an important step in assuring all Tribal members’ children and other citizens’ children are safe and well cared for in our communities.
 This goes to the heart of our values, as family-oriented people.
 So, we are honored to be part of the CASA system,” said Quapaw Chairman John Berrey.

-CANO Board President Susan Young added, “The board members of CANO are very happy to have the opportunity to provide CASA services to the Quapaw tribe.
+CASA Board President Susan Young added, “The board members of Child Advocates of Northeast Oklahoma are very happy to have the opportunity to provide CASA services to the Quapaw tribe.
 We look forward to working with Judge Douthitt, Chairman Berrey, and the Quapaw Tribal Courts to assure the safety and security of all the tribe’s children.”